steve-gibbons/astra-threat-modeling-framework/README.md

 ---

-## Overview
+## About ASTRA

-**ASTRA** (Architecture and Security Threat Review and Analysis)
-is a collaborative, business-driven methodology for security architecture review and threat modeling.
+ASTRA (Architecture and Security Threat Review and Analysis) is a lightweight, collaborative, business-driven security architecture and risk review methodology developed from over 25 years of frontline experience at Wells Fargo, American Express, Ameriprise Financial, and IBM.

+Designed to eliminate unnecessary complexity, ASTRA enables meaningful risk discovery through structured but accessible processes.
+Most small to medium implementations can be interviewed within 2 to 4 hours, often yielding immediate preliminary insights, without requiring specialized training for participants.

+ASTRA emphasizes business alignment, simplicity of execution, operational transparency, and the flexibility to scale assessments from small startups to large enterprise platforms.
+It prioritizes actionability, collaboration, and improvement, not procedural burden or exhaustive theoretical modeling.

 ASTRA focuses on uncovering real-world risks through:
 - Business context alignment